cljoly/rusqlite_migration/rusqlite_migration/benches/README.md

 This is a collection of alpha-quality benchmarks.
 This is a work in progress.
 They are a bit quirky still and have the following gotchas:

-* With Criterion, the migrations benchmark actually estimate the cycles spent in the benchmarked code, as the code benchmarked is a bit too big to reliably measure other indicators.
-This makes it close to Iai benchmarks.
 * Criterion benchmark are quite often noisy and have outliers (even on a quiet computer)

 ## Criterion